DIY ALEXANDER WANG INSPIRED GLADIATOR SANDALS

 30th May 2013

 I’m pretty sure I wasn’t the only one immediately smitten with the Alexander Wang gladiator heels (and indeed all the gladiator styles that are around this season) when they hit the runway late last year, I knew straight away that I would trying my hand at DIYing something similar come summer.
-My first thought was to channel the high heeled gladiator version, but decided to go with a flat version for wearability – perfect festival and beach wear.
+My first thought was to channel the high heeled gladiator version, but decided to go with a flat version for wearability – perfect festival and beach wear, especially worn with my DIY Transparent Satchel!

 As you can see I was inspired by the A Wang design but changed it up a little – although on the weekend someone asked me if they were Alexander Wang (I don’t think they made any like this) so I guess they have that certain feel to them.